Basis of Presentation, Summary of Significant Accounting Policies and Nature of Operations

 ASC 505-50-30-11 (previously EITF 96-18) further provides that an issuer shall measure the fair value of the equity instruments in these transactions using the stock price and other measurement assumptions as of the earlier of the following dates, referred to as the measurement date:

-We have elected to use the Black-Scholes pricing model to determine the fair value of stock options on the measurement date of the grant for service-based vesting conditions and the Monte-Carlo valuation method for performance-based or market-based vesting conditions.
+We have elected to use the Black-Scholes pricing model to determine the fair value of stock options on the measurement date of the grant.
 Restricted stock units are measured based on the fair values of the underlying stock on the measurement date of the grant.
 Shares that are issued to officers on the exercise dates of their stock options may be issued net of the minimum statutory withholding requirements to be paid by us on behalf of our employees.
 As a result, the actual number of shares issued will be fewer than the actual number of shares exercised under the stock option.
 We recognize stock-based compensation using the straight-line method over the requisite service period.

 Recently Adopted Accounting Pronouncements

 Going Concern In August 2014, FASB issued guidance that requires management to perform interim and annual assessments of an entitys ability to continue as a going concern within one year of the date the financial statements are issued.
 An entity must provide certain disclosures if conditions or events raise substantial doubt about the entitys ability to continue as a going concern.
 The updated accounting guidance was effective for the Company on December 31, 2016 and we have implemented this new accounting standard and updated our liquidity disclosures as necessary.